BerkeleyLab/Obsidian/README.md

 ### Included features

+- [ ] Arduino shield compatible, like the Digilent Arty
+- [ ] SPI flash boot
+- [ ] DDR3 memory chip
+- [ ] FTDI USB interface
-- [ ] At least one high-speed fiber; see below
+- [ ] 2 direct LEDs
-- [ ] 1 GigE port
+- [ ] 1 GigE port (PoE?)
-- [ ] 6 Pmod ports
+- [ ] 6 Pmod ports (3.3V)
 - [ ] MS5351M or SI5351A or similar for GTP frequency reference
-- [ ] FTDI USB interface
+- [ ] USB-C (single USB cable)
+- [ ] 4 x SFP
+- [ ] i2c or 1-wire chip for serial number / rom
-- [ ] Arduino shield compatible, like the Digilent Arty
+- [ ] White Rabbit

 ### High speed links

 The 7A50T-1CSG325C has 4 x GTP lanes, capable of 3.75 Gbaud.
 The primary use-case involves attaching one of those to a Marble over fiber.
-Possible hardware configurations that would meet that need, and enable other interesting I/O:

-- [ ] 1 x QSFP
-- [ ] 4 x SFP
-- [ ] 2 x SFP and 2 x SATA

-#### SATA related features

-The SATA connectors are intended to provide Marble Tiny peer-to-peer communication while the optical connector provides communication with Marble.
-Furthermore, the SATA standard allows to interface with commercial storage devices like SSD or HDD in order to memorize the sampled data.
-Possible use cases could be gathering of large dataset for machine learning, or any diagnostic purpose.

 ### Wishlist

 - [ ] Standardized board size for good case options: Mini-ATX (150 x 150 mm)?
-- [ ] Pmod directly connected to 3V3 FPGA pins (no bidirectional buffer chips)
-- [ ] Pmod pin number printed on PCB
-- [ ] DDR3 memory chip
+Pico-ATX?

+### Pins
+- 48 pins for 6 PMODs
+- 13 pins for RGMII (including reset pin)
-- [ ] White Rabbit
+- 6 pins for White Rabbit
-- [ ] USB-C powered
-- [ ] Serial number shared between FTDI and FPGA
-- [ ] Direct DC voltage input gets priority; shared USB-C connector to FTDI only draws power for board if external DC voltage not connected
-- [ ] If board management MCU (uC) is required, consider RP2040 (or RP2350 if the RP2350-E9 issue is resolved with e.g. a new stepping)
+- 2 pins for I2C
+- 14 pins for Arduino digital IO
+- 8 pins for Arduino 4 analog channels
+- 49 pins for DDR3
+- 2 pins USB - UART
+- 2 Ethernet PHY MDIO
+- 4 WR SPI DAC
+- 1 or more clock input (some clocks can come in on GTPREFCLK).